What Does "Case Ready for Interview" Mean? NVC and Embassy Guide 2026

 "Case ready for interview" means the NVC has completed documentary review, confirmed that all required documents and fees are in order, and forwarded the application file to the U.S. embassy or consulate responsible for the applicant's country.
 The embassy now holds the file and is responsible for scheduling the interview.

-The CEAC portal reflects status updates as they occur.
-Applicants should log in regularly to check for any change from "case ready for interview" to "appointment scheduled."
+The CEAC portal shows status updates as they occur.
+Log in regularly to check for any status change from "case ready for interview" to "appointment scheduled."
 The embassy also sends email notification when an interview date is assigned.

 What Is the Difference Between "Documentarily Complete" and "Case Ready for Interview"?